-The editors at respected tech site CNET/Download.com recently awarded Malwarebytes for Windows with an “outstanding” rating of 4.5 stars out of five.
-In the review, editor Tom McNamara recommended Malwarebytes because the scanning engine is of “high quality,” it works well with Windows 10, and does a good job of explaining processes in plain English.
+The editors at respected tech site CNET/Download.com have awarded Malwarebytes for Windows with an “outstanding” rating of 4.5 stars out of five.
+In the review, editor Tom McNamara recommended Malwarebytes because the scanning engine is of “high quality,” works well with Windows 10, and does a good job of explaining processes in plain English.
 Malwarebytes for Windows was one of the very few security programs to earn more than four stars from both the editors and CNET/Download.com users.

-So you’d expect that it would be champagne, fist bumps, and free kittens all around for a job well done here at Malwarebytes Galactic HQ.
+You’d expect that it would be champagne, fist bumps, and free kittens all around for a job well done here at Malwarebytes Galactic HQ.

-Because, the way we figure it, a cybercriminal has to be is right only once, on one computer, anywhere on this big spinning top of ours, in order to be successful.
+Nope.
+All we can think about is the half star that we didn’t get.
+Perfection is hardcoded into our company DNA; it has to be.
+The way we figure it, a cybercriminal only has to be right once, on one computer, anywhere on this big spinning top of ours, in order to be successful.
 And cybercriminals are taking a lot of shots—our products detect approximately three million pieces of malware on millions of devices every day.
-Every day.
-Which essentially means our job is never done.